Are Energy Drinks Allowed on a Carnivore Diet?

-I would recommend you start doing the deadlift sessions without any boost, and you will probably find there is no difference in performance.
+I recommend you start doing the deadlift sessions without any boost, and you will probably find no difference in performance.

-Plus, when people tell me they only use it for deadlifting, you really know they will already or will start using it every time they go for a gym session or run.
+Plus, when people tell me they only use it for deadlifting, you know they will or will start using it every time they go for a gym session or run.

 Better options than energy drinks

-I will not dictate to you whether you can or cannot have sugar-free energy drinks, but I will offer some alternatives.
+I will not dictate whether you can or cannot have sugar-free energy drinks, but I will offer some alternatives.

-If you are low on energy and think you need an energy drink, then this could be a sign that you are not eating enough.
+If you are low on energy and think you need an energy drink, this could indicate that you are not eating enough.